India court halts expansion of Vedanta's copper smelter after protest killings

 “Copper contributes almost 7-8 percent to the consolidated operating profit and as much as 30 rupees (44 cents) to the share price, therefore it definitely hurts the company’s numbers,” said Goutam Chakraborty, analyst with Emkay Global.

-The shutdown of the smelter could lead to higher imports of copper into the country and benefit rival Hindalco Industries Ltd (HALC.NS), said securities analysts.
+The shutdown of the smelter could lead to higher imports of copper into the country and benefit rival Hindalco Industries Ltd , said securities analysts.

 India consumes close to 1.5 million tonnes of copper a year, of which almost 50 percent in imported into the country.
 Vedanta and Hindalco provide almost all of the rest between them.